Non-adiabatic dynamics of eccentric black-hole binaries in post-Newtonian theory: Radiation reaction

+where $\mathcal{S}$ and $\mathcal{R}$ are defined in Eqs. \eqref{R} and \eqref{S}.
 This set of equations captures the evolution of BH binary systems, including the orbital-timescale dynamics and the non-adiabatic emission of GWs.
 This formulation holds in both the parabolic and hyperbolic limits.